plasne/go-batcher/README.md

 - __Capacity__: The capacity that the rate limiter has been able to procure is available via the Capacity() method or the capacity event.

 - __MaxCapacity__: When using a rate limiter, the MaxCapacity is the maximum capacity that could even be provided.
-  For the rate limiter `AzureSharedResource`, this is the total of SharedCapacity and ReservedCapacity.
+  For the rate limiter AzureSharedResource, this is the total of SharedCapacity and ReservedCapacity.

   - __SharedCapacity__: AzureSharedResource has a SharedCapacity which is defined when NewAzureSharedResource() is called.
 This is the capacity for the datastore that is shared across any number of Instances.
 In the most simple case, if a Cosmos database had 20K RU and 4 Instances of the service using it, you might specify the SharedCapacity as 20K on each Instance if you want all the capacity shared.
 SharedCapacity reduces cost.

   - __ReservedCapacity__: AzureSharedResource optionally allows you to specify a ReservedCapacity that will only be used by this Instance.
 For example, in the above example, if you wanted to reserve 2K RU for each of your Instances, you might use a ReservedCapacity of 2K (on each of 4 Instances) and then use 12K for the SharedCapacity.
 ReservedCapacity reduces latency.

-  For the rate limiter `ProvisionedResource`, this is the MaxCapacity that was provided when New() was called.
+  For the rate limiter ProvisionedResource, this is the MaxCapacity that was provided when New() was called.

 - __Partitions__: The AzureSharedResource rate limiter divides the SharedCapacity by a factor to determine the number of partitions to provision as blobs.
 If a process owns the exclusive lease on the partition blob, then it is allowed to use 1 factor of capacity.
 For example, if the SharedCapacity is 10K and the factor is 1K, then there are 10 partitions, control of each is worth 1K capacity.